apecloud/kubeblocks/docs/api_docs/maintenance/in-place-update/overview.md

 * `spec.containers[*].image`
 * `spec.tolerations (only supports adding Toleration)`

-Starting from Kubernetes version 1.27, support for in-place updates of CPU and Memory can be further enabled through the PodInPlaceVerticalScaling feature switch, which is enabled by default from version 1.29 onwards.
-KubeBlocks automatically detects the Kubernetes version and feature switches, and further supports the following capabilities:
+Starting from Kubernetes version 1.27, support for in-place updates of CPU and Memory can be further enabled through the `InPlacePodVerticalScaling` feature switch.
+KubeBlocks also supports the `InPlacePodVerticalScaling` feature switc which further supports the following capabilities:

-For Kubernetes versions equal to or greater than 1.29, or greater than or equal to 1.27 and less than 1.29 with PodInPlaceVerticalScaling enabled, the following fields' in-place updates are supported:
+For Kubernetes versions equal to or greater than 1.27 with InPlacePodVerticalScaling enabled, the following fields' in-place updates are supported:

 * `spec.containers[*].resources.requests["cpu"]`
 * `spec.containers[*].resources.requests["memory"]`
 * `spec.containers[*].resources.limits["cpu"]`
 * `spec.containers[*].resources.limits["memory"]`

 It is important to note that after successful resource resizing, some applications may need to be restarted to recognize the new resource configuration.
-In such cases, further configuration of container restartPolicy is required in ClusterDefinition or ComponentDefinition.
+In such cases, further configuration of container `restartPolicy` is required in ClusterDefinition or ComponentDefinition.

-For PVC, KubeBlocks similarly leverages the capabilities of the PVC API, supporting only volume expansion.
+For PVC, KubeBlocks also leverages the capabilities of the PVC API and only supports volume expansion.
+If the expansion fails for some reason, it supports reverting to the original capacity.
+However, once a VolumeClaimTemplate in a StatefulSet is declared, it cannot be modified.
+Currently, the Kuberentes community is [developing this capability](https://github.com/kubernetes/enhancements/pull/4651), but it won't be available until at least Kubernetes version 1.32.

 ## From the upper-level API perspective, which fields utilize in-place updates after being updated?